bansan85/lib2lgc/src/2lgc/pattern/publisher/README.md

 The subscriber could have been merged but in this way, the connector is a layer to handle communication and the subscriber, which is just an interface, is a layer to execute functions based on messages received from publisher.

+## Functions

+Three functions will be used:
+  - AddSubscriber that allow a subscriber to receive message with id.
+  - RemoveSubscriber to remove a subscriber from an id.
+  - Send to send (protobuf) messages to the publisher.

 ## Messages

 All messages are serialized by protobuf library.
 You can send multiples messages at same time.